Willshaw/request-log-mysql/README.md

 ## Prerequisites

-You linux user needs to have a `~/.my.cnf` file setup, and the user needs to be able to create tables
+You linux user needs to have a `~/.my.cnf` file setup, and the user needs to be able to create tables.

+You'll also need your mysql to allow `local-infile=1` in your mysql conf

 ## Usage